AbdulRhmanAlfaifi/Fennec/README.md

 * `-q`, `--quiet` : Do not print logs to `stdout`
 * `--show-config` : Print the embedded configuration then exit
 * `--show-embedded` : Show embedded files
+* `-t`, `--timeout` : Sets the timeout in seconds for each osquery in query artifact type
 * `-u`, `--upload-artifact` : Upload artifact package to a remote server.
 Supported protocoles:
   * `s3` : Upload artifact package to S3 bucket
     * `Format` : s3://<ACCESS_KEY>:<SECRET_ACCESS_KEY>@(http|https)://<HOSTNAME>:<PORT>/<BUCKET_NAME>:<PATH>